 - Alphabet reference —

 Uppercase and lowercase letters on one spread for quick reference.
-Each has also space for tracing and copying the letter shape.
+There is also space for tracing and copying the letter shape.
 Included are stroke guides for each letter.

 - Blank ruled pages —